-One of the most noticeable advantages of Microsoftâs competitors such as Google Photos, Amazon Photos and iCloud is speed.
-When browsing images, it takes OneDrive about twice as much as Google Photos to load them.
+One of the noticeable advantages of Microsoft’s competitors, like Google Photos, Amazon Photos, and iCloud, is speed.
+When it comes to browsing images, OneDrive takes nearly twice as long as Google Photos to load them.

 Gallery View